Can Cats Eat Cucumber? What You Need to Know

 4. Xylitol

 Alternative sweeteners are quite popular today.
-However, sweeteners like Xylitol aren’t good for cats since it causes blood sugar levels to drop.
-Such cats experience convulsions and seizures leading to death.
+However, sweeteners like Xylitol aren’t good for cats since it may cause their blood sugar levels to drop.
+There is some research that suggests cats may not be as prone to xylitol toxicity as dogs are, but we believe it’s best to be avoided and to be safe rather than sorry.

 5. Cheese

 Cheese isn’t good for cats.
-This dairy product that you love so much can end up causing them great harm such as severe vomiting and diarrhea.
+This dairy product that you love so much can end up causing them vomiting and diarrhea, as most cats are lactose intolerant.

-Cucumbers are quite beneficial vegetables to have on your plate.
-These are also excellent for your cat since they contain loads of water, vitamins, and minerals.
+Cucumbers are quite beneficial vegetables to have on your plate as they contain loads of water, vitamins, and minerals.
 However, always ensure you feed your cat cucumber slices in moderation.

 Normally, human food is best left for humans, but some fruits and veggies like cucumbers are safe for cats too.
 However, always make sure these are fresh and not pickled.